scionproto/scion/doc/BeaconExtensions.md

 ## Concrete Implementation

 The following section is devoted to looking at the implementation in detail.
-The implementation consists of four main parts:
+The implementation consists of five main parts:

+- The static properties to be included in the extension
 - The wire format of the extension, in the form of a capnp struct
 - A number of go structs, that provide an internal representation of the extension
 - A parser, that reads data from the JSON file and parses it into the go structs